 Inadequate Lighting

-Poor lighting or insufficient lighting in stairwells and hallways can hide objects, spills, or other slip and fall hazards.
+Poor or no lighting in stairwells and hallways can hide objects, spills, or other slip and fall hazards.

 Bad Weather